danjhd/cfn101-workshop/workshop/content/10-introduction/100-workshop-duration.md

 #### CFN 101 - Part 01

-+ First part will take somewhere between 2 to 3 hours.
++ The first part will take somewhere between 2 to 3 hours.

 #### CFN 201 - Part 02

-+ Second part will take approximately 3 hours.
++ The second part will take approximately 3 hours.

 ## Cost